NR 218

 Buffer

 Notice the Units!
 Buffering in degrees makes no sense.
 Reproject it first!
-What is a good projection?
+What is a good projection to use?

 Dissolve